The Complete World Hockey Association

 "I did have one 'off' season though, one that stood apart from the others — one of the years in Vancouver.
 I was terrific."

-Winnipeg fans, who have seen Smith perform in the Jets' nets under pressure since his arrival in the middle of last season from the defunct Indianapolis Racers, think he sul is pretty terrific, But the big guy demurrs.
+Winnipeg fans, who have seen Smith perform in the Jets' nets under pressure since his arrival in the middle of last season from the defunct Indianapolis Racers, think he still is pretty terrific, but the big guy demurrs.

 "But I want to stay in hockey — as a scout, perhaps, or something along those lines — and I'd like to stay within this organization."